FERPA Summary PageSummary information regarding the Family Educational Rights and Privacy Act (FERPA).

 Outside FERPA Resources

-- Privacy Technical Assistance Center (PTAC), Early Childhood Data Privacy Page – This page provides guidance from the ED on complying with FERPA in early childhood settings such as preschools.
+- ED's Protecting Student Privacy Early Childhood Web Page – This page provides guidance from the ED on complying with FERPA in early childhood settings such as preschools.

 (WMV) – This page links to short videos that provide guidance on various aspects of FERPA including directory information and developing a district-level student data privacy program.